SoWrongImRight/SoWrongImRight/README.md

 ### What I am working on :keyboard:

-I am working on a project called Progrmmer Polyglot.
+I am working on a project called Programmer Polyglot.
 The intention is to use blogging, livestreaming, and VOD to document my learning of several programming languages in order to:
 - Cement my understanding of the languages and coding in general
 - Provide content for others seeking to learn
 - Showcase the various use-cases for each language